DrJupiter/ML-OPS-FINAL-24/reports/README.md

 >
 > Answer:

+- arrow from gcp bucket to fast api
+- 2x arrows between FastAPI and Evidently AI
+- docker arrow text (make it go under)
+- add to main readme

 ![drawiofig](figures/draw_io_total_fig_2.png)
 The image above describes the architecture of our system, and how all services interact with each other on a general level.
 The graph is built around the main pillars discussed in the course with a few additions for connectivity.
-These main pillars are: Version control, Continuous integration, reproducibility, cloud, and deployment.
+These main pillars are: Version control, Continuous Integration, Reproducibility, Cloud, Deployment, and Monitoring.
-Additionally we have added, code, model and code performance to signify other crucial parts not easily encompassed in the pillars above.
+Additionally, we have added, code, model and code performance to signify other crucial parts not easily encompassed in the pillars above.

-Near the top we have concepts or services used in the project.
+Near the top we have concepts and services used in the project.
 These include DVC, Git, Ruff etc.
 These then lead into concepts, implementations or other services.
 Ex:
 - Git leads to GitHub, as we use GitHub to host our Git repository.
-- Ruff leads to code-structure/-practice, as it helps enforce good structure and practice directly in our code.
+- Ruff leads to code structure/practice, as it helps enforce good structure and practice directly in our code.
 - FastAPI leads into Evidently AI, as we use FastAPI to serve our Evidently AI monitoring.

-At he lowest level we see the main pillars our structure revolves around, and how these interact.
+At the lowest level we see the main pillars our structure revolves around, and how these interact.
 We also see that Cloud is being served by GCP `compute engine` and that Deployment is being served by GCP `Cloud run`.

-Logos represent services we have used.
-Boxes with rounded corners represent ideas or other services we are using. ex we deem pre-commit as a service we are using.
-Boxes with sharp corners represent more general concepts or implementations.
+The logos in our diagrams symbolize the services we utilize.
+For instance, services like pre-commit are depicted as boxes with rounded corners, indicating their active usage in our processes.
+On the other hand, boxes with sharp corners are used to represent broader concepts or specific implementations.

+- Rewrite transition to the below

-For an example on how to understand it we look at deployment.
+For example, on how to understand it we look at deployment.
-We see that deployment depends on FastAPI and cloud, as it is being served on the cloud using FastAPI.
+We see that deployment depends on FastAPI and Cloud, as it is being served on the cloud using FastAPI.
 We also see that the deployment depends on the model and the inference Docker image, as both of these are needed to perform inference and therefore the deployment of our model.
-We  then also see that the deployment leads into data drift and GCP `Bucket` as we record the given images to estimate if we encounter data drift, and therefore need to update our model.
+We also see that the deployment leads into data drift and GCP `Bucket` as we record the given images to estimate if we encounter data drift, and therefore need to update our model.

-### Question 26
+### Question 26 [] - Johan

 > **Discuss the overall struggles of the project.
 Where did you spend most time and what did you do to overcome these**
 > **challenges?**